NASM CES Study Guide

 A lot of the challenge around recovering behaviors lies in increasing the adherence to homework away from the session.

-This, along with the goal setting, will lay the foundation for various behaviors needed to be addressed for the improvements in recovery through structured and measurable strategies.
+This, along with the goal setting, will lay the foundation for various behaviors needed to be addressed for improvements in recovery through structured and measurable strategies.

 Improving Client Self-Care Adherence